JirkaChadima/cz-region-boundaries/README.md

 ---

-# GPS boundaries of Czech republic (Czechia) regions
+# GPS boundaries of Czechia regions

 My motivation was to have clear data that would allow me to map Czech ZIP codes to Czech regions.
 However multiple zip codes might span across multiple regions and we need a more precise matching.